scalacenter/scala-advent-of-code/docs/2024/puzzles/day14.md

 ```

 With this information of how this looks we could make a smarter `findEasterEgg` with the knowledge of the border.
 The border
-makes it much easier as we only have to check for 2 inline lines in each dimension.
+makes it much easier as we only have to check for 2 contiguous lines in each dimension.

 ## Final Code